saurabh-jaiswal-git/expense-tracker/FINAL_SUMMARY.md

 - **Security**: Spring Security with HTTP Basic Authentication
 - **AI Integration**: Multi-provider LLM support (OpenAI + Anthropic)
 - **Build Tool**: Maven

+### Analytics Architecture
+- **LLM-First Analytics**: All analytics are powered by LLMs (OpenAI/Anthropic) for natural language insights and recommendations.
+- **Smart Analytics (Strategy-Driven)**: The backend automatically selects the optimal analytics strategy (raw, summary, chunked) based on dataset size using `DataStrategyService`.
+- **Null-Safe & Category-Aware**: All analytics endpoints are robust against missing data and provide category-diverse insights.
+- **Removed Hardcoded Analytics**: All legacy analytics classes and DTOs have been removed for a flexible, LLM-first approach.

 ### Project Structure
 ```